aabmets/indie-ad-authchat/README.md

 ## Description

 This is a small project for my portfolio to showcase the implementation of an authenticated chatroom
 using Vite + React with Bootstrap for the front-end and PocketBase PaaS for the back-end.
-Alltogether,
+Altogether,
 this project took about two workweeks to complete and contains about 1700 lines of code.

 Almost all of the code and logic was created by myself, with only a tiny fraction taken directly from